evgeni/wp-statusnet-widget/readme.txt

 = How do I fetch a #tag/!group from identi.ca (StatusNet)? =
 Add http://identi.ca/tag/debian or http://identi.ca/group/debian as a source.

-= How do I fetch a user/project from Ohloh? =
-Add https://www.ohloh.net/accounts/EvgeniGolov or http://www.ohloh.net/p/debian as a source.

 = What is 'Prefer content with markup'? =
 When this is checked, arbitrary markup is parsed from the source.
 I personally do not like the idea of displaying markup from a remote/unknown/untrusted source in my site.
 In theory StatusNet and co could inject any markup (incl JavaScript!) into my site.